gitHu6-newb/FoldingAtAltitude/README.md

 ### [Check credits](#azure-guide)
-37. From the home screen, click on "Cost Management," or click the hamburger and almost at the bottom is Cost Management -- Careful, the bar displaying your credits there only focuses on the current month, and it is NOT a running total
+37. From the home screen, click on "Cost Management," or click the hamburger and almost at the bottom is Cost Management -- Careful, the bar displaying your credits there only focuses on the current month, and it is NOT a running total, so if you cross over into a new month, watch out for that.

 38. A couple blades down in the left panel, click on the "Cost Analysis" blade.

 39. About top-middle, open the date drop down and select "Custom date range" to pick your start day (or before it) to make sure you get your true cumulative total. [fig 22](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_cm.gif) <br>
 In that figure, the solid green is the cost already spent, and the light green is the projected cost.
 The Azure algorithm will need 7 days of history to make accurate projections, so any changes will take days to stabilize projections.
 My typical price for 1 NC6s_v2 P100 VM was $5.22 per day, and that would leave quite a bit of unused credits after 30 days, so spinning up a 2nd NC6s_v2 VM for 7 - 8 days solves that problem, assuming your average prices are similar to mine.
-(Or if you start up with 2 VMs off the bat and keep going with them, that's about 18 and a half days you can run them without incurring charges.
+(Or if you start up with 2 VMs off the bat and keep going with them, that's about 18 and a half days you can run them without incurring charges, assuming steady and low prices... but that won't always be the case, so it might be a good idea to set up Budget Alerts to send yourself an email when you pass a certain threshold.
+  -  Budgets (right underneath the Cost Analysis blade in the panel)
+     - "+ Add" button near top
+     - Reset period: I'd go with "Yearly" to avoid the costs resetting if you cross-over a month or a quarter
+     - Put in your budget of 200
+     - The next page you can set the alert thresholds, as many as you want, i.e. at 25%, 50%, 75%, 90%, 95%, and 100%
+     - Enter the email at which you wish to receive these alerts.

-_Important Note_: Azure Billing seems to go by [UTC](https://time.is/UTC), so if your credits are set to expire on the 30th, if you're USA West coast anything you use past 5pm on the 29th will be invoiced after your credits have expired.
+_Important Note_: Azure Billing seems to go by [UTC](https://time.is/UTC), so if your credits are set to expire on the 30th, if you're USA West coast (UTC-7) anything you use past 5pm on the 29th will be invoiced after your credits have expired.